Tulip4attoo/Soul-like-Game-UE5/README.md

 # Soul-like Game UE5

-This project is created using both C++ and Blueprint in UE5 (5.0).
-Most of the base classes are created in C++ and updated details via Blueprint.

 This project was created using both C++ and Blueprint in UE5 (5.0.3).
 The majority of the base classes are written in C++ and the details are updated using Blueprint.

 The main character is Gideon from Paragon.